SFTtech/openage/README.md

 None of us uses Windows, so a port has low priority.

 However, we're using cross-platform libraries wherever possible, so a port should be pretty easy to accomplish.
-We'll eventually look into porting using `mingw32`/`mingw64` or maybe `cygwin`.
+We'll eventually look into porting using `mingw`/`msys2`.

 If you want to beat us to it, go for it!

-We'd prefer as few preprocessor switches as possible, preferably they should all be placed in a few 'cross-platform abstraction files' (just talk to us for details...).
+We'd prefer as few preprocessor switches as possible, keep those centralized.

 Contributing
 ============